 It is not recommended to freeze it, as it will very likely split and become very watery when thawed.

-What can I use Pastry Cream for
+What can I use this cream for

 It can be used as a chocolate cream frosting or chocolate cream filling.
 My favourite ways to use it are: